Vigil of the Princes: Queen Elizabeth II

 As part of the late Queen's lying-in-state in London, at 19:47 BST on 16 September 2022, her four children stood vigil for the second time.
 (Note: Also present were the spouses of the late Queen's children: the Queen Consort, the Countess of Wessex and Forfar, and Sir Timothy Laurence; as well as six of the Queen's grandchildren and their spouses, two of her great-grandchildren, and her four surviving paternal cousins.)
 All were in military uniform, with the King and the Duke of York both wearing ceremonial day dress of the Royal Navy, the Princess Royal wearing the full dress uniform, including the staff of a Gold Stick, of the Blues and Royals, of which she is the Colonel of the Regiment, and the Earl of Wessex and Forfar once again wearing the No.1 dress uniform of the Royal Wessex Yeomanry.

-The following day at 18:00 BST, her eight grandchildren, William, Prince of Wales; Harry, Duke of Sussex; Peter Phillips; Zara Tindall; Princess Beatrice; Princess Eugenie; Lady Louise Windsor; and Viscount Severn, stood vigil over their grandmother's coffin.
+The following day at 18:00 BST, her eight grandchildren, William, Prince of Wales; Prince Harry, Duke of Sussex; Peter Phillips; Zara Tindall; Princess Beatrice; Princess Eugenie; Lady Louise Mountbatten-Windsor; and James, Viscount Severn, stood vigil over their grandmother's coffin.
 (Note: Also present were the Earl and Countess of Wessex and Forfar.)
 At King Charles III's request, both the Prince of Wales and the Duke of Sussex were in uniform, with both wearing the No.1 dress of the Blues and Royals while Peter Phillips and Viscount Severn each wore black morning dress with medals and the women wore dark formal dresses.

 Unlike the vigil that occurred in 2002, the royal family did not relieve any of the guards standing at attention at the Queen's coffin.
 At each vigil, the royal family took sides of the coffin, while the guards on duty remained in place at the corners and members of the royal family standing one step above the guards.
 Each vigil lasted 15 minutes or less, while the Changing of the Guard occurred every twenty minutes.